wp-plugins/errnio-search-for-mobile/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-errnio mobile search adds a floating search box to your mobile site, which will earn you revenue through any outgoing search performed.
-The tool enhances mobile engagement of users with additional mobile functionality, to generate added monetization **without banners**, **without ads**.
-Try us now!
+**errnio mobile search** adds a floating search box to your mobile site, which will earn you revenue through any search performed on the site.

 == Description ==